Recommendations for visual predictive checks in Bayesian workflow

 The final example of continuous valued observations with discontinuities in the density is met when one or more point masses are present.
 These kinds of observation densities are often met in biomedical and economical studies, where zero-inflated, but otherwise continuous data is common (Liu et al. 2019).
 Another cause of point masses can be problematic treatment of missing values, where any missing fields in multidimensional observations are replaced with some predetermined value, be it zero or some summary statistic.

-Figure 12 shows the KDE plot and the corresponding goodness-of-fit assessment, when the SJ method is used for bandwidth selection.
-Although the point mass does show as an additional bump in the density, the goodness-of-fit test notices that the KDE isn’t flexible enough and alerts us of the underlying point mass with a sharp jump in the PIT ECDF.
+Figure 25 shows the KDE plot and the corresponding goodness-of-fit assessment, when the SJ method is used for bandwidth selection.
+Although the point mass does show as an additional bump in the density, the goodness-of-fit test notices that the KDE isn’t flexible enough and alerts us of the underlying point mass with a sharp jump in the PIT-ECDF.

-Figure 14 shows the data visualized with quantile dot plot using 100 quantiles.
-Again, the point mass is visible in the visualization, and the PIT ECDF indicates that the visualization is representative of the sample.
+Figure 27 shows the data visualized with quantile dot plot using 100 quantiles.
+Again, the point mass is visible in the visualization, and the PIT-ECDF indicates that the visualization is representative of the sample.

 Detecting if observation is discrete or mixture of discrete and continuous